stphdenis/modules-client-server/README.md

 ## How to use by default

-Like I work with meteor, the default is that this package need the server to be create separately.

 You can create a `modules-client-server.conf.json` file if you have other preferences.
+You have to execute a command in the same directory as the configuration file if it is defined.

 Fist, install the package as global :
 ```
 npm install -g modules-client-server
 ```

-So a sample with Meteor :
+So as a sample :
 ```
 mkdir sampleProj
 cd sampleProj
-meteor create server
-modules-client-server --init --add todo
+modules-client-server --init --add moduleXXX
-cd client
+cd modules\moduleXXX
-npm install --save-dev meteor-client-packages-meteor
+echo // > client\clientFILE.js
+mkdir     client\clientDIR
+echo // > server\serverFILE.js
+mkdir     server\serverDIR
+echo // > common\commonFILE.js
+mkdir     common\commonDIR
 ```

 Each time you add or remove common files or directories you have to sync them with client and server side :